Rishabhh01/collab-kanban/README.md

-# 🧠 CollabKanban
-Organize tasks.
-Collaborate in real time.
-Feel at home.

-CollabKanban is a full-stack Kanban board designed for teams that value clarity, intuitive onboarding, and seamless collaboration.
-Built with empathy and deployed with precision, it’s more than just a task management tool—it’s a shared digital space that feels welcoming from the first click.
+ ## Collaborative Kanban (Real-Time Boards)

+A real-time collaborative Kanban platform designed for seamless project and task management.
+This application allows teams to create boards, manage tasks, and collaborate live, similar to tools like Trello or Jira — but with custom-built real-time features and presence tracking.

+Built as part of an assignment, the project emphasizes real-time updates, concurrent editing, and scalability, showcasing advanced full-stack development skills.

 ---

-## ✨ Key Features
+##  Key Features
 - **Seamless Real-Time Collaboration:**
   Work in sync with your team using WebSocket technology.
 See changes instantly without refreshing the page.